Barešani

-Barešani (Macedonian Cyrillic: Барешани) is a village 8.88 km away from Bitola, which is the second largest city in Macedonia.
+Barešani (Macedonian Cyrillic: Барешани) is a village 8.88 km away from Bitola, which is the second largest city in Republic of North Macedonia.
 It used to be part of the former municipality of Bistrica.

-The name comes from Златни Анови (Golden Anovi).
-The story goes that there was a money mint in the village that made bronze & golden coins and had a rest stop with an AN (hotel type accommodation) so Барешани (Barešani) means Golden Anovi (golden hotel/accommodation).

-The AN is usually a two-story building, with the bottom used to house the animals of travelers and the top part for travelers.

 Demographics

 Barešani is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
 The majority of the inhabitants attested bore typical Slavic anthroponyms, with a minority also exhibiting Albanian anthroponyms, such as Todor Arnaut, Gjergj prift and Lazor son of Niksha.

 According to the 2002 census, the village had a total of 205 inhabitants.
 Ethnic groups in the village include: